Ready to find the perfect college degree?

 The chance to participate in important research opportunities is another thing you should look for in a STEM degree program.
-After all, your studies are all about the scientific method and learning the equations and calculations needed to expand knowledge.
+After all, your studies are all about the scientific method.
+It’s about learning the equations and calculations needed to expand knowledge.
 What good are all of these concepts if you don’t get the opportunity to apply them to real – and innovative – research?

 Recognition and Reputation

 A strong reputation is another thing you should look for in a STEM degree program.
-While a list of awards and rankings can’t tell you everything you need to know about the school or about your STEM curriculum, this data can help you get a feel for how people outside your organization view your school – and how impressed they’re likely to be by your degree.
+A list of awards and rankings can’t tell you everything you need to know about the school or about your STEM curriculum.
+However, this data can help you get a feel for how people outside your organization view your school – and how impressed they’re likely to be by your degree.

-Despite some assertions that it’s what you study, not where you study, that matters in STEM, the truth is that it’s most likely a combination of both factors.
-The difference in future salary – and even college dropout rate – may not be as significant in STEM subjects as in other disciplines, but these differences still exist, TIME’S MONEY Magazine reported.
+There are some assertions that it’s what you study, not where you study, that matters in STEM.
+The truth is that it’s most likely a combination of both factors.
+The difference in future salary – and even college dropout rate – may not be as significant in STEM subjects as in other disciplines.
+But these differences still exist, TIME’S MONEY Magazine reported.

-You don’t have to get into a super selective school or take out huge amounts of debt to afford an unusually expensive college to get a good STEM education.
+You don’t have to get into a super selective school or take out huge amounts of debt to get a good STEM education.
 Just be aware of the school’s rankings and recognition.
-In particular, colleges with better reputations may offer better opportunities in terms of co-op learning programs and garner more attention from researchers at top STEM companies.
+Colleges with better reputations may offer better opportunities in terms of co-op learning programs.
+They also may garner more attention from researchers at top STEM companies.

 Program Size and Class Sizes

 Do you have to get lost in a crowd of students just to earn an in-demand STEM degree?
 You might be surprised to learn that many top STEM colleges have a total undergraduate population of less than 4,000 students.
-Their small size is often a benefit, because it allows the school to keep classes small and gives instructors the opportunity to offer individual attention to help students gain the most from their studies.
+Their small size is often a benefit.
+It allows the school to keep classes small.
+It also gives instructors the opportunity to offer individual attention to help students gain the most from their studies.